bogadrian/gatsby-final/src/posts/recruitment-broken.md

 There are little to no chance for me to get employment in the field.
 I know it very well and I do not expect anything from anyone.

-I am here and I am learning web development because I love it and I am passioned about it! i do it for me.
+I am here and I am learning web development because I love it and I am passioned about it!
+I do it for me.

 I answered to a few recruiters lately who contacted me on LinkedIn and I was through the “recruitment process” for a couple of times.

-I even been through the technical part of that process and, if it was for me, there were no reasons to not be employed as I answered all their questions, surprisingly or me too.
+I even been through the technical part of that process and, if it was for me, there were no reasons to not be employed as I answered all their questions, surprisingly for me too.

 But still didn’t happen.
 In some cases I had no feedback whatsoever.